 A: Almost always if your home is all electric, you will have a heat pump system.
 This is more common in newer developments since it is expensive to pipe in gas.
 A telltale sign that you do have a heat pump is that your outdoor system sits off the ground, many times with plastic or wooden “pump ups”.

 Q: My filter doesn’t look like a normal paper one, it has metal instead.
 What is that?

 A: Typically when there is metal where a filter usually goes, that is called an electrostatic filter.
 And it functions just as the name suggests.
 This metal is electrically charged, and uses static to filter the air, in a similar way that the paper filters removed dust from the air.
 Increasingly, the top air purifiers are incorporating both paper and electrostatic to clean the air.

 Q: What do you think about things like the Nest thermostat?

 A: I think the Nest is a beautifully designed thermostat, that can be very beneficial for some applications.
 I personally believe the best thing Nest has done is to push the industry to realize that there’s an end user at all the stuff that’s created.
 By Nest going around the conventional marketing and distribution apparatus, and been largely successful at it, the big players in the industry that have great engineering and technology capabilities to bring to the table, are now using those to play catch up to Nest.

 In between those questions we talked about plenty of fun, but non relevant topics, including how Chelsea FC is far superior than Liverpool FC, how video gaming is actually a sport in other countries, and Eaven’s carb free diet.

-As always, if you have any questions, give me a shout here or on Twitter @TrustHomesense.
+As always, if you have any questions about HVAC acronyms, give me a shout here or on Twitter @TrustHomesense.